This webpage is to be considered the primary and current resource for our Pricing Roadmap.

 Electricity Retailers were also consulted late in 2016 and a new BTS price plan was introduced to the timetable.

 Retailer consultation occurred again late in 2018 and the roadmap and timetable was adjusted to cater for non-AMI metering.
-The shifting of the bulk of ICPs to the new Advanced plans was also pushed out from 1 April 2019 to 1 April 2020 recognising that many Retailers still did not have billing systems set up to provide TOU data and that one large Retailer had only just begun its AMI rollout.
+The shifting of the bulk of ICPs to the new Advanced plans was also pushed out from 1 April 2019 to 1 April 2021 recognising that many Retailers still did not have billing systems set up to provide TOU data and that one large Retailer had only just begun its AMI rollout.
+(Update November 2020 – this has been deferred to 1 April 2022 and will follow a Pricing Methodology review in 2021).

 Waipa Network’s consultation with electricity customers has been mindful of the fact that we have an interposed relationship with them and that pricing is ultimately determined by their Electricity Retailer.
 The Price Categories and lines pricing are effectively signals only to the Electricity Retailer and they are not required to pass these signals on to the customer.
 Our focus has therefore been on consultation with the Retailers, while keeping customers informed of progress and signalling where lines pricing is going and therefore Retail pricing is likely to go if the Retailers reflect this.